On some Fr\'echet spaces associated to the functions satisfying Mulholland inequality: Direct Sums of Orlicz spaces

 \begin{theorem} Let $\Gamma:\mathbb R^2\to [0,\infty)$ be the function $\Gamma(x,y)=|x|+|y|$ and $(S,\mathcal A,\mu)$ be a measure space.
 Then the map $\eta:(L^\Phi(S)\oplus L^\Phi(S),N_\Gamma)\to L^\Phi(\{1,2\}\times S)$ defined as is an isometric isomorphism of Banach spaces. \end{theorem} \begin{proof} Clearly $\eta$ is a linear bijection, as can be verified easily.
 Further for any $(f,g)\in L^\Phi(S)\oplus L^\Phi(S)$, we have

 But Hence, by equation \ref{norm}, we have

-Thus, the isometric isomorphism is established. \end{proof} ~\\{\bf Statements and Declarations:} Both the authors have equal contributions in this article.
+Thus, the isometric isomorphism is established. \end{proof} ~\\ {\bf Data availability:} There is no data associated to this article.\\ ~\\{\bf Statements and Declarations:} Both the authors have equal contributions in this article.
 This research was supported by the Institute of Mathematics, Physics and Mechanics, Ljubljana (Slovenia), within the research program \say{Algebra, Operator theory and Financial mathematics (code: P1-0222)}.
 Authors declare that there are no other competing interests that could have influenced the work reported in this article.\\